a-roguet/COVID_Rscripts/workflow/04_GenerateReport.md

 <iframe src="https://drive.google.com/file/d/1-mnVTlKaMjVfzxMGhvUq2bPyrb5nhvlr/preview" width="640" height="480"></iframe>
 **Figure 2**

 7. Visually check N1, N2, N1/N2, PMMoV, and HF183 concentrations across time, as well as the BCoV recovery rate.
-If any, flag samples that look like outliers:
+If any, flag samples that look like outliers.
 - Open **RawData ddPCR** tab in the big spreadsheet
 - Add **"need_rerun"** to the column **NeedRerun**
-- Delete the folder that has been freshly created
+- Delete the folder that has been freshly created (named as e.g., 21-04-05_1558)
 - Restart this workflow from the beginning

-| If the same values are confirmed with the re-run, then remove all "need rerun" in the Sample_ID.
+| If the same values are confirmed with the re-run, then remove all "need_rerun" in the NeedRerun column.
 Make sure the light grey columns are not displaying "#N/A" any longer.